How to Download Chromedriver for Selenium (Step-by-Step Guide)

 How to Check Chrome Version

-There are two methods to check the Chrome browser version.
+There are two simple ways to find your Chrome browser version.

 Method 1: